 GeneCards Summary for PIK3R2 Gene

 PIK3R2 (Phosphoinositide-3-Kinase Regulatory Subunit 2) is a Protein Coding gene.
-Diseases associated with PIK3R2 include Megalencephaly-Polymicrogyria-Polydactyly-Hydrocephalus Syndrome 1 and Mpph Syndrome.
-Among its related pathways are Development IGF-1 receptor signaling and CTLA4 Signaling.
-GO annotations related to this gene include protein heterodimerization activity and receptor tyrosine kinase binding.
+Diseases associated with PIK3R2 include Megalencephaly-Polymicrogyria-Polydactyly-Hydrocephalus Syndrome 1 and Megalencephaly-Capillary Malformation-Polymicrogyria Syndrome.
+Among its related pathways are Immune response IL-23 signaling pathway and RET signaling.
+Gene Ontology (GO) annotations related to this gene include protein heterodimerization activity and receptor tyrosine kinase binding.
 An important paralog of this gene is ENSG00000268173.

 UniProtKB/Swiss-Prot Summary for PIK3R2 Gene